OpenTreeOfLife/phylografter/less/README.txt

-Files in this directory are the *source* for client-side CSS in the opentree app.
+Files in this directory are the *source* for client-side CSS in the phylografter app.
 I'm using a setup suggested by BootSwatch creator Thomas Park, as described here:
     http://coding.smashingmagazine.com/2013/03/12/customizing-bootstrap/